mrinalkumarjha/Angular/README.md

 # EXAMPLE
-6.1.0 : first no is major version, second no is minor version, third no is revision. if major version increase this is breaking changes. it means he has added new feature and removed old one
+6.1.0 : first no is major version, second no is minor version, third no is revision.
+If major version increase this is breaking changes. it means he has added new feature and removed old one. if minor version is increases it means there are not any breaking changes.
+Revision is incremented for patched and bug fixes.

+If you want to see versions of particular npm packages use following command

+# npm view jquery versions  : to show all jquery version

+# npm view rxjs versions  : to show all rxjs version

+ # "jquery": "^3.4.1", : if you put carrot sign and say npm install it will install latest minor and Revision changes.
+ # "jquery": "~3.4.1", : if you put tild sign and say npm install it will install Revision changes only.

+ # Npm does not increment major version automatically.

+ # package.lock.json is file which holds exact version of all npm packages.